 1. Check the available space

 Before you even start looking for a pool design that you want, you need to first consider the available space in your property.
-Look at your lot area and see if you still have room to install a pool.
+Look at your lot area and see if you have the space for building indoor pool.
 The available space you have will dictate the right shape and size of the pool for your home.

 2. Know your style